 I wasn’t previously aware of variations in “Guide Me, O Thou Great Jehovah” other than the fact that in England they sing “Redeemer” rather than “Jehovah.”
 Given that Jehovah is a mispronunciation of the divine name and that Jews don’t pronounce the divine name, I’d opt for “Redeemer.”
 But I discovered a new-to-me alteration of this text in the third stanza.
 The translation of William Williams’s hymn that I am used to includes a direct address of Christ in the third stanza as “Death of death and hell’s destruction,” but the version we sang at the inauguration changed that to a petition “bear me though the swelling current.”
 I assume this is because the fact that “death of death and hell’s destruction” is a title for Christ is not immediately clear.
 It is a rich biblical allusion.
 When it is left out, the third stanza becomes the only stanza without a direct address to God.

 It is a fair question, however, which is the better translation of the original Welsh.
-According to the noted hymnologist C. Michael Hawn the original Welsh is
+According to the noted hymnologist C. Michael Hawn the original Welsh if literally translated is

 When I go through Jordan –C. Michael Hawn, “History of Hymns: ‘Guide Me, O Thou Great Jehovah’”